NodePassProject/conn/README.md

 ### StatConn

-`StatConn` is a wrapper for `net.Conn` that tracks connection statistics (received and transmitted bytes).
+`StatConn` is a wrapper for `net.Conn` that tracks connection statistics (received and transmitted bytes) and supports optional rate limiting.
 It implements the `net.Conn` interface and can be used as a drop-in replacement:

 ```go
 import (